yashhirulkar701/Packer-apache-webserver-AMI/README.md

 - [Packer](https://www.packer.io/)

-## Packer: It's a tool to create identical machine images for multiple platforms from a single source configuration.
+### Packer is a tool to create identical machine images for multiple platforms from a single source configuration.

 - [Ansible](https://www.ansible.com/)

-## Ansible is a radically simple IT automation tool for configuration management that makes your applications and systems easier to deploy and maintain.
+### Ansible is a radically simple IT automation tool for configuration management that makes your applications and systems easier to deploy and maintain.

 ## Installation

 [Packer Installation](https://www.packer.io/downloads)

 [Ansible Installation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 ## Packer Instructions